-The EMS program provides individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations the opportunity to earn an associate in applied science degree.
-The Intermediate Pathway is designed for individuals who are currently licensed (or licensable) as EMT-Basics and the Advanced Life Skills Pathway is designed for individuals who are currently licensed as EMT-Intermediates.
+The EMS program provides individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations the opportunity to earn either a certificate or an associate in applied science degree OR to take only the classes required in order to obtain licensure at the various levels.
+The Advanced EMT (Intermediate) Pathway is designed for individuals who are currently licensed (or licensable) as Emergency Medical Technicians (EMT’s) and the Advanced Life Skills (Paramedic) Pathway is designed for individuals who are currently licensed as Advanced EMT’s.

-The following courses/requirements must be completed prior to the application deadline.
+The following courses/requirements must be completed prior to the established deadline.

 All forms referenced below can be found on the Admissions Forms and Resources page.

 All applicants should request an EMS application packet from the EMCC Admissions Office or print the materials from the link above.
-Required application documentation which will be used in the selection process which must be sent directly to the EMCC Admissions Office includes:
+Required documentation, which will be used in the selection process, must be sent directly to the EMCC Admissions Office, and includes:

-- Application including $20 fee.
-Either print from from the Forms and Resources page above or click here to apply online;
+- Application for Admission including $20 fee (waived if individual applies online).
+Either print from from the Forms and Resources page above or click here to apply online.

 - All previous transcripts (high school, adult education and college and universities); Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.